ddnexus/pagy/docs/api/frontend.md

 # typically in some helper
 include Pagy::Frontend

-# optional overriding of some submethod (e.g. massage the params)
+# optional overriding of some sub-method (e.g. massage the params)
 def pagy_get_params(params)
   params.except(:anything, :not, :useful).merge!(something: 'more useful')
 end